FirstBank Set to Launch Tailored Financial Services for Blind and Physically Challenged Customers

-Lagos, 23 September 2025 – FirstBank, the premier West African bank and a leading financial inclusion service provider, is set to introduce tailored financial services for blind, partially sighted, and physically challenged customers across its operations.
+FirstBank of Nigeria Limited, West Africa’s premier financial institution and a pioneer in financial inclusion, is set to roll out a groundbreaking inclusive banking initiative tailored for blind, partially sighted, and physically challenged individuals across its operational network.

-This initiative is part of FirstBank’s broader continuous commitment to promoting Financial Inclusion and Diversity, which is shown in its policies, partnerships and initiatives such as its employees’ ratio of female to male (about 41%:59%; and 37% women in management roles) as well as the FirstBank Women Network, an initiative that seeks to address the gender gap and increase the participation of women at all levels within the organisation.
-In addition, the Bank’s membership of the UN Women is an affirmation of a deliberate policy that is consistent with UN Women’s Women Empowerment’s Principles (WEPs) ─ Equal Opportunity, Inclusion, and Nondiscrimination.
+This new initiative reinforces FirstBank’s longstanding commitment to Diversity, Equity, and Inclusion (DEI), building on its existing frameworks and progressive policies that reflect a gender-balanced workforce, currently at 41% female and 59% male, with women occupying 37% of management roles.

+The initiative will be implemented in phases across all FirstBank subsidiaries and locations, offering visually impaired and physically challenged customers direct access to independent, secure, and dignified financial services.

-Commenting on the proposed launch, the Chief Risk Officer and Chairman of the FirstBank Sustainability Committee, Patrick Akhidenor, said, “Everyone deserves access to financial services whether physically or digitally.
-We recognise this, and we are providing financial services that are both accessible and affordable to visually impaired and physically challenged customers at all our touchpoints.
-We are making it possible for them to manage their accounts independently and securely.”
+Commenting on the launch, the Bank’s Chief Risk Officer and Chairman of the Sustainability Committee, Patrick Akhidenor, stated, “Everyone deserves access to financial services, whether physically or digitally.
+We recognise this need, and we are committed to creating a banking environment where the visually and physically impaired can operate their accounts independently and confidently.”

+Product brochures will also be produced in braille and audio formats to aid understanding and engagement, ensuring customers can make informed financial decisions without third-party dependency.

-FirstBank’s efforts align with the Central Bank of Nigeria’s financial inclusion strategy and the United Nations Convention on the Rights of Persons with Disabilities, which advocate equal access to financial services.
+This development is in alignment with the Central Bank of Nigeria’s financial inclusion strategy and echoes the principles of the United Nations Convention on the Rights of Persons with Disabilities, which advocates for equal access to financial services.

-With this initiative, FirstBank is shaping a future where every individual, regardless of physical ability, can manage their financial affairs without third-party assistance.
-By embedding accessibility into its core operations, the Bank is setting a new standard for ethical, inclusive, and impactful banking.
+FirstBank’s efforts to create an inclusive environment are already demonstrated through its membership in UN Women and alignment with the Women’s Empowerment Principles (WEPs), promoting Equal Opportunity, Inclusion, and Non-discrimination.

+By embedding accessibility features into its physical branches and digital channels, FirstBank is not only addressing a critical gap in financial access but also setting a new benchmark for ethical and inclusive banking in Africa.

 📌 Editor’s Note: For content partnerships and collaborations, reach out via editor@naija247news.com